-I was stung by the writing bee many years ago.
-I began by reading Robert B. Parker, then Mickey Spillane, then John D. McDonald, Ernest Hemingway, Tony Hillerman and, more recently, Craig Allen Johnson of Longmire fame.
-After taking a two week trip into the American West, I found my home.
-I drove from Albuquerque, New Mexico to Glacier National Park, Montana, traveling through the beautiful and iconic scenery that was to become the majestic backdrop for my first novel, Navajo Wind, which I am proud to report will be published in the fall of 2018!
+I have always been one to tell stories.
+From a young age I used to love keeping the other kids enthralled as I told stories that would somehow go on for days.
+Then, when I grew older, I began reading Robert B. Parker, then Mickey Spillane, then John D. McDonald, Ernest Hemingway, Tony Hillerman and, more recently, Craig Johnson of Longmire fame.
+After taking a two week trip into the American West, I realized I had found my home.
+I drove from Albuquerque, New Mexico to Glacier National Park, Montana, traveling through the beautiful and iconic scenery that was to become the majestic backdrop for my first novel, Path of the Dead which I am proud to report was published August 14th, 2018!